GOP Drops Opposition Over Financial Rules Debate

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

 BLOCK: Okay.
-NPR's Audie Cornish, reporting from Capitol Hill.
-Audie, thanks so much.
+NPR's Audie Cornish on Capitol Hill.
+Thanks very much.

 CORNISH: Thank you.